9 Grooming Treatments Every Man Should Be Getting

 At-home box dyes

 For some men, professional beauty treatments are either too intimidating or embarrassing to pursue.
 Fortunately, there are plenty of at-home, DIY treatments you can pick up at your local drugstore and use in the privacy of your bathroom.
 “For men that don’t want to spend time in the chair, I’d suggest trying a ‘men’s color’ that will gently blend in gray, as opposed to completely covering it,” says Butterworth.
 “It looks more natural, as there aren’t any roots because it fades out with each shampoo, and the base color doesn’t get too dark or opaque.
 I recommend L’Oréal Homme.
 It only takes 5 to 10 minutes at the sink,” she says.
+These self-care gifts are perfect for your friend in need of pampering.

 “The skin is the biggest organ of the body, and you need to take care of it as you would your heart or lungs,” Butterworth says.
 For your best possible skin, Butterworth recommends getting professional facials once every month or so.
 Not only will this treatment purify your pores, but spa facials are also a great way to learn what your skin needs, and it doesn’t hurt that they’re seriously relaxing.
 “Most men don’t know how to take care of their skin, and the esthetician will educate them,” says Butterworth.
 “It’s also important to remove blackheads, flaking, and ingrown hairs.”
 You can rest assured that spas have plenty of androgynous-smelling products (think Sandalwood and Bergamot) that won’t leave you smelling feminine.
 If you want to ease into the process at home, try these homemade face mask recipes.